 The request should be initially passed to the Data Protection Officer (Information Governance Lead) who will manage Subject Access Request.

-The request must be complied with without delay and at least within one calendar month of receipt of the request.
+The request must be complied without delay and can take a minimum of 28 working days on receipt of the request.
 This period can be extended for a further two months where requests are complex or numerous, however the Practice must inform the individual within one month of receipt of the request and explain why the extension is necessary.

 The identity of an individual who provided/recorded information should not be disclosed, nor should the identity of any other person/s referred to in the record(s) of the individual requesting access, unless explicit consent has been given.

 Access may be denied or restricted where:

 - The record contains information which relates to or identifies a third party that is not a care professional and has not consented to the disclosure.
 If possible, the individual should be provided with access to that part of the record which does not contain the third party information

 - Access to all or part of the record will prejudice the carrying out of social work by reason of the fact that serious harm to the physical or mental well-being of the individual or any other person is likely.
 If possible the individual should be provided with access to that part of the record that does not post the risk of serious harm